 - Meat free?
 Simply leave out the ground beef!
 This easy baked ziti tastes great either way.

 Amount Per Serving:Calories: 615Total Fat: 25gSaturated Fat: 11gCholesterol: 110mgSodium: 889mgCarbohydrates: 50gFiber: 3gSugar: 9gProtein: 40g

 What goes with baked ziti?

 Baked ziti is one of my favorite dishes to make because it goes with so many things.
-I recommend serving it with a salad and garlic bread.
+I recommend serving it with a salad and garlic bread, or with bread machine Italian bread.
 It also is really filling and can be a complete meal on its own!